lx920/Rain-in-Australia---ML-Classification/README.md

 4: SMOTE + ENN (hybrid)

 # ML Models
-- 4 Models are run on each of the train data.
+Four different Models are run on each of the train data.\
 1: Logistic Regression \
 2: Naive Bayes \
 3: Random Forest \